bmd007/FenceX/work-report/evaluation.md

 #### Result
 ![poll-benchmarking-ongoing-2*4sec](/work-report/images/evaluation/ex18-benchmarking-ongoing-2per4sec.png)

-we can not go further in this experiment because we can not produce a high enough input rate to overwhelm 2 intances of location-aggregate
+we can not go further in this experiment because we can not produce a high enough input rate to overwhelm 2 instances of location-aggregate

 conclusion ?